-, 51 • Status Indicates whether a file is active or inactive.
+Status Indicates whether a file is active or inactive.
 2 positions are available: "Enabled" or "Disabled".
 Action Indicates the action to be taken for the file in question, out of 3 possibilities: Detect and block viruses: The file will be scanned in order to detect viruses that may have infected the files.
 These viruses will be blocked.
 Pass without analyzing files: The file can be downloaded freely without any antivirus scans being performed.
 Block: The download is prohibited.
 MIME type Indicates the file content type.
 This could be text, an image or a video, to be defined in this field.
 Examples: "text/plain" "text/" "application/" Maximum size for antivirus and sandboxing scan (KB) This field corresponds to the maximum size of files that will be scanned.
 This limit has been set to 1000 KB by default.

+Evample When the antivirus scan fails This option defines the behavior of the antivirus module if the analysis of the file it is scanning fails.
 When a virus is detected This field contains 2 options.
 By selecting "Block", the analyzed file will not be sent.
 By selecting "Pass", the antivirus will send the file in its original form.

-When the antivirus scan fails This option defines the behavior of the antivirus module if the analysis of the file it is scanning fails.
-Example: The file could not be scanned as it has been locked.
+The file could not be scanned as it has been locked.

 If Block has been specified, the file being scanned will not be sent.
 If Pass without scanning has been specified, the file being scanned will be sent.

-When data collection fails This option defines the behavior of the antivirus module when certain events occur.
-It is possible to Block traffic when information retrieval fails, or Pass without scanning .
-Example: If the hard disk has reached its capacitu, information will not be downloaded.
+When data collection fails

+This option defines the behavior of the antivirus module when certain events occur.
+It is possible to Block traffic when information retrieval fails, or Pass without scanning.

+If the hard disk has reached its capacity, information will not be downloaded.

 Status This column displays the status (Enabled/ Disabled) of sandboxing for the corresponding file type.
 Double-click on it to change its status.
-File types The sandboxing option allows scanning four types of files: • Archive: these include the main types of archives (zip, arj, lha, rar, cab, etc) Office document (Office software): all types of documents that can be opened with the MS Office suite. • Executable: files that can be run in Windows (files with the extension ".exe",".bat",".cmd",".scr", etc).
+File types The sandboxing option allows scanning four types of files: • Archive: these include the main types of archives (zip, arj, lha, rar, cab, etc) Office document (Office software): all types of documents that can be opened with the MS Office suite.
+Executable: files that can be run in Windows (files with the extension ".exe",".bat",".cmd",".scr", etc).
 PDF: files in Portable Document Format (Adobe)

-Max size of scanned files (KB)
+Max size of scar nned files (KB)